SPLASH115/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script copies html files from the current working directory to the parent directory This script coves all files that starts with an upper case This script deletes all files that has the tide symbol
+This script copies html files from the current working directory to the parent directory This script coves all files that starts with an upper case This script deletes all files that has the tide symbol This script creates multiple directorie with less typing